Mustafa-Alqershi/-Flutter-Setup-Tool-Simplify-Your-Flutter-Environment-Setup/README.md

 - **One-click installation:** Automate your entire Flutter environment setup with a single click.
 - **Free and open-source:** No cost to use, with source code available for contributions.
 - **Cross-platform support:** Works on Windows, macOS, and Linux.
+- **Perfect for beginners and professionals alike:** Saves you time and effort by automating complex and repetitive setup tasks.
 - **Trusted developer:** Created and maintained by **Mustafa Alqershi**, dedicated to improving the Flutter developer experience.
 - **Save time and avoid errors:** Skip complex manual installations and reduce setup mistakes.